 How Weight and Volume Affect Moving Costs

-Long-distance moving companies usually price moves based on weight, volume, or a combination of both.
-The more you move, the more you pay—simple as that.
-Heavy furniture, boxes of unused items, and bulky junk add up quickly.
+Long-distance movers price moves based on weight, volume, or both.
+More stuff = higher cost.
+Heavy furniture, boxes of unused items, and bulky junk add up fast.

 Emotional vs. Practical Decisions

-It’s easy to keep things for sentimental reasons, even if they no longer serve a purpose.
-Decluttering before a move helps separate emotional attachments from practical needs.
-Asking simple questions like “Have I used this in the last year?” or “Is this worth the cost to move?” can make decisions easier.
+It’s easy to keep things for sentimental reasons, even when they no longer serve a purpose.
+Two questions that help: “Have I used this in the last year?” and “Is this worth the cost to move?”

 What Should I Get Rid of Before Moving Across Country?

-Before diving into details, think in categories instead of individual items.
+Think in categories, not individual items.
 The goal is to reduce weight, volume, and unnecessary effort while keeping what truly matters.
-A good rule of thumb is this: if it’s bulky, rarely used, or easy to replace, it’s probably not worth moving.
+If it’s bulky, rarely used, or easy to replace, it’s probably not worth moving.

 - Old or low-value furniture